-You grew delicious, fragrant herbs all summer for cooking, making your own herbal teas, and filling your garden with fragrance and adding to recipes and herbal teas.
-But once frost threatens, it's time to say goodbye to most of your herbs until next growing season.
+Delicious, fragrant herbs grow all summer long, filling the garden with fragrance and adding to recipes and herbal teas.
+But once frost threatens, it's time to say goodbye to some of your herbs until the next growing season.

-The good news is, you can bring many of these tender herbs indoors.
-Grow them in a sunny window, or under grow lights, and you can keep enjoying them for several months.
+The good news is that you can bring many of these tender herbs indoors.
+Grow them in a sunny window or under grow lights and you can keep enjoying them for several more months.

 Best Herbs to Grow Indoors

-Parsley can be trickier.
-It has a long taproot and doesn't take well to being disturbed.
+Growing parsley indoors can be trickier.
+It has a long taproot and does not react well when it's disturbed.
 If you're planning to dig it up from your garden, dig deeply to get as much of the taproot as possible.
-Then re-pot with good potting soil, into a deep container -- eight to ten inches would be a good depth.
+Then re-pot the plant into good potting soil in a deep container—preferably eight to 10 inches.

-Rosemary can be very finicky about temperatures.
+Rosemary can be finicky about temperatures.
 It does best in a bright window in a cool room.
-A south or east-facing window would be best.
+A south- or east-facing window would be best.

 Other Herbs to Grow Indoors

-You can also grow basil fairly easily in a bright window.
-I don't recommend digging it up from the garden as you would with thyme or parsley, though.
+You can also grow basil fairly easily in a bright window, however, do not dig it up from the garden as you would with other herbs.
 Instead, either start new plants from seed, buy a small plant to grow indoors, or take cuttings from one of your existing plants.
 The same can be done with lemon balm, mint, or shiso.

 Caring for Herbs Indoors

-If you're planning on overwintering your garden herbs indoors (or at least keep them growing long enough to get a few more harvests from them) there are a few things to keep in mind:
+If you're planning to overwinter your garden herbs indoors (or at least keep them growing long enough to get a few more harvests from them), here are a few things to keep in mind:

-- Bright Light: Herbs do best with plenty of bright light -- at least eight hours of light per day.
-This can be provided by placing them in a south-facing window, but the more guaranteed method is to place them under plant lights.
-I usually place my herbs on the shelves I use for seed-starting; the lights are already there, and I have heat mats as well if the basement gets too chilly.
+- Bright light: Herbs do best with plenty of bright light—at least eight hours of light per day.
+You can place them in a south-facing window, but the more guaranteed method is to place them under grow lights, which are usually used for seed starting.